Ruben-Varghese007/URL_Loader/README.md

 -> Click on Save URL
 -> URL added to Saved List
 -> Delete Option available
--> Click on URL to load it
+-> Click on URL to Load it

 A new Flutter project.